BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms, and slang

-Butter head; Term coined by Duane Ausherman to describe the heads on certain years of /2 BMW motorcycle where the alloy of the heads is too soft.
+Butter head; A term coined by Duane Ausherman to describe the heads on certain years of /2 BMW motorcycle where the alloy of the cylinder heads is too soft.

 Center of gravity, or just cg; That point on the motorcycle where there is equal weight all around.
 A balance point.